 To lead us in our efforts to ensure that 'best' experiences are fulfilled is Director of Patient and Guest Relations and Volunteer Services Nancy Williams, RN, MSN, who recently became a member of an elite group of healthcare professionals - and one of just a few in New York State - by earning the credential of Certified Patient Experience Professional (CPXP), conferred by the Patient Experience Institute (PXI), a subsidiary of The Beryl Institute.
 "An increasing number of healthcare organizations recognize the importance of making patient experience a focal point of care," says Chief Nursing Officer Betty O'Connor.
 "Nancy's recent designation reinforces the critical focus we place on the patient and guest experience at Crouse.
-We're proud of her
+We're proud of her PATIENT EXPERIENCE About Patient Experience Institute

-About Patient Experience Institute The Patient Experience Institute (PXI) is an independent, non-profit organization committed to the improvement of patient experience through evidence-based research and professional development efforts, including certification and continuing education.
+The Patient Experience Institute (PXI) is an independent, non-profit organization committed to the improvement of patient experience through evidence-based research and professional development efforts, including certification and continuing education.
 PXI's focus is on providing a framework for supporting the development of the field of patient experience in conjunction with its sister organizations, The Beryl Institute and Patient Experience Journal.
-For more information about PXI, visit pxinstitute.org. achievement and value her mission-focused leadership on behalf of the hospital and our patients and families."
+For more information about PXI, visit pxinstitute.org achievement and value her mission-focused leadership on behalf of the hospital and our patients and families."
 Nancy and her team members are dedicated to amplifying the patient and family voice; facilitating hospital navigation; and championing the human connection to healthcare at Crouse.
 They proactively guide colleagues through policies, procedures and behaviors - even hospital construction projects using the lens of a patient or visitor to create a more welcoming, service-oriented environment.
-She and her team also serve as advocates within Crouse Health for patients and families, seeking to remove obstacles to care and to incorporate patients' feedback in decision making at all levels.
+She and her team also serve as advocates within Crouse Health for patients and families. seeking to remove obstacles to care and to incorporate patients' feedback in decision making at all levels.
 Furthermore, they seek to create a welcoming environment through the Crouse Patient Family Advisory Council and Healing Environment Committee.
-Download the Crouse Health App!

-ur new app, available for iPhone and Android users, puts Crouse news and information at your fingertips.
-Download it today!
-Welcome to Our New Patient Floor A generous bequest from the late Hadley J. Falk, MD, provided support for the construction of the first patient care unit at Crouse featuring all private rooms.
+Welcome to Our New Patient Floor generous bequest from the late Hadley J. Falk, MD, provided support for the construction of the first patient care unit at Crouse featuring all private rooms.
 The unit on the fourth floor of the Memorial building features a state-ofthe-art nursing station and the latest in nurse-call technology.
-These renovations are helping us continue to provide the best in patient care..
+These renovations are helping us continue to provide the best in patient care.